Diegomca98/ml-practice/README.md

 |   ├── ✔️ from sklearn.model_selection import train_test_split
 |   └── ✔️ Separate Train Data into x_train, y_train, x_val, y_val
 ├── 6.
 Preprocess Images
+|   ├── ✔️ Take img_path and img_size as inputs
+|   ├── ✔️ Use TensorFlow to read the file and save it to a variable called img
-|   ├── 🕜 Turn Images into Tensors
+|   ├── ✔️ Turn our image (jpg) into Tensors
+|   ├── ✔️ Normalize our image tensor (convert color channel values from 0-255 to 0-1)
+|   ├── ✔️ Resize the image to be (224,224)
+|   ├── ✔️ Return the `mod_image`
-|   ├── 🕜 Turn Data into Batches
+├── 7.
+Turn Data into Batches
+|   ├── ✔️ Function to return a tuple of Tensors.
+Takes img_path and label as inputs
+|   ├── ✔️ Function to turn our data into 32 sized batches with logic dependant on the type of set (Training, Validation or Test)
+|   ├── ✔️ Create and check training and validation data batches
 |   ├── 🕜 Visualizing Data
-|   └── 🕜 Preparing Our Inputs and Outputs
+├── 8.
+Preparing Our Inputs and Outputs
-├── 7.
+├── 9.
 Model Experiments
 |   ├── 🕜 Building the Model
 |   ├── 🕜 Evaluating the Model
 |   └── 🕜 Preventing Overfitting
-├── 8.
+├── 10.
 Deep Neural Network
 |   ├── 🕜 Training the DNN
 |   ├── 🕜 Evaluating Performance with TensorBoard
 |   ├── 🕜 Make Predictions